AngelaMeow/angelameow.github.io/_posts/2025-7-14-startup-website-design-and-cms-Implementation.md

 ### Overview

 Last year I collaborated with a couple Startups, both companiess were already familiar with CMS tools and they had already implemented an initial version of their sites.
-The main problem we decided to improve was to improve the ability for customization and scalability.
+The main problem we decided to solve was the lack of customization and scalability.
 Especially for non-technical team members to manage content.

 ### The solution